 This is where some of the most influential affiliate sites come into play, presented to the consumer in many forms, whether it's a fashion blog, a news site, loyalty or cashback sites and of course coupon sites.
 They are all key on the path to tangible sales and not just eyes on the page.

-Affiliate and performance-based marketing play a pivotal role in your overall strategy because it gives a comprehensive view of each parties activities through tracked transactions that paint a picture of where the most influence lies and where your consumers are performing their research.
-It also shows what's most important to them, good reviews of your product or store, or whether a discount is what is instrumental in their purchasing decisions.
+Affiliate and performance-based marketing play a pivotal role in your overall strategy because it gives a comprehensive view of each party activities through tracked transactions.
+This is how you can understand your consumers better and then learn how to serve them with content they are interested in.
+It shows what's most important to them, good reviews of your product or store, or whether a discount is what is instrumental in their purchasing decisions.

 Because affiliates are offsite and seen as independent curators of the best deals on the web, consumers perceive that offers promoted by affiliates are better than discounts advertised by the retailer themselves.

-Due to the varying methods of promotion that affiliates employ and with the way shoppers research and compare products it is the one marketing channel that sits at a crossroads of all other channels tying them all together for a cohesive experience.
-The transparent and trackable nature of affiliate marketing lends itself to giving you a better picture of not only the performance of your campaign but the way consumers behave online.
+Due to the varying methods of promotion that affiliates employ and with the way shoppers research and compare products, affiliate websites represent a valuable marketing channel that sits at a crossroads of all other channels, tying them all together for a cohesive experience.
+The transparent and trackable nature of affiliate marketing lends itself to giving you a better picture of not only the performance of your campaign, but the way consumers behave online.
 This real-time capability allows you to respond faster to any potential issues that may arise or alert you to a behaviour you never knew existed previously.